-Rami Fakhoury is the founder and managing director of Fakhoury Global Immigration USA, PC, one of the largest independent immigration practices in the country.
-He has published extensively as author and editor, including The Consular Posts Book 2015-2016 and The PERM Book, among others.
-He is a fellow of the American Bar Association; a leading lawyer and equity member of the Alliance of Business Immigration Lawyers (ABIL), as well as one of America’s Most Honoured Lawyers – Top 1% by the American Registry.
+Rami D Fakhoury is the founder and managing director of Fakhoury Global Immigration, USA PC (FGI), one of the largest independently owned business-based immigration law firms in the US.
+He is a Fellow of the American Bar Association, and a leading lawyer and equity member of the Alliance of Business Immigration Lawyers (ABIL), as well as one of America’s Most Honoured Lawyers – Top 1% by the American Registry.
 FGI is an AV Preeminent-rated firm by Martindale Hubbell.

 What has been your most interesting immigration case to date, and why?

 It is difficult to identify an individual case, given FGI represents several Fortune 500 companies and processes a high volume of cases.
 We have assisted foreign nationals with extraordinary ability petitions in numerous fields that often involve fascinating cutting-edge technologies.
 These cases show the range of talents that immigrants bring to the US: we have also helped squash coaches and religious painters, as well as software engineers and business managers.
 Therefore, I would prefer to highlight the variety of ambitious and talented people that our firm has assisted rather than the particularities of one specific case.

 What qualities are key for an immigration lawyer to have?